kbergius/NanoUI/README.md

 ### Retained mode

 The retained mode (UI layer) has the bells & whistles of the modern UI.
-It is basically tree of the ui widgets, where the root widget (owner) of the tree is **UIScreen**.
-So your first task is to create **UIScreen** object:
+It is basically tree of the UI widgets, where the root widget (owner) of the tree is **UIScreen**.

+### 1. UIScreen

+Create screen like this:

 ```cs